Bradleytevans/Budget-on-the-go/README.md

-# notes-on-notes
+# Budget-on-the-go

 ![Badge for license](https://img.shields.io/badge/license-GNU_AGPLv3-blue)

 ## Description
-A note taking application that allows the user to store and delete notes.
-It was built using express and deployed live with heroku.
+A budget calculator that can be used either on or offline, built with mongodb and deployed with heroku.

 ## Table of Contents
 * [Installation](#installation)